Naoru347/TeachingPortfolio/Syllabi/IntroToProgramming/intro_prog_syllabus.md

 | D | 60-69 | Shows partial understanding of programming concepts but has significant gaps.
 Programs may work partially but lack proper structure or documentation.
 Will need to strengthen fundamentals before advancing to higher-level courses. |
 | F | Below 60 | Has not demonstrated sufficient understanding of core programming concepts.
 Unable to consistently write working programs.
 Will need to retake the course to meet prerequisite requirements. |

-## Course Schedule

-Note: This is a project course outline and should be seen as tentative.
-Updates will be posted to the course LMS and will take precedence over this document.

 ## Course Policies

 ### Attendance and Participation